Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-password-filtering.md

+---
+layout: post
+title: "Filter passwords using NIST guidelines"
+tags: [ Project, python, pandas, Cleaning Data, Tensorflow, Natural Language Processing, NLP, National Institute of Standards and Technology, regex]
+date: 2019-04-22
+excerpt: "Almost every web service you join will require you to come up with a password.
+But what makes a good password?
+In June 2017 the National Institute of Standards and Technology (NIST) published publication 800-63B titled Digital Identity Guidelines: Authentication and Lifecycle Management.
+This publication doesn't tell you what is a good password, but it does have specific rules for what is a bad password.<br/>
+In this project, I have taken a list of user passwords and, using publication 800-63B, I have written code that automatically detects and flags the bad passwords."
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/password-filtering/tree/master/datasets).

+---
 ## 1. The NIST Special Publication 800-63B
 <p>If you – 50 years ago – needed to come up with a secret password you were probably part of a secret espionage organization or (more likely) you were pretending to be a spy when playing as a kid.
 Today, many of us are forced to come up with new passwords <em>all the time</em> when signing into sites and apps.
 As a password <em>inventeur</em> it is your responsibility to come up with good, hard-to-crack passwords.
 But it is also in the interest of sites and apps to make sure that you use good passwords.
 The problem is that it's really hard to define what makes a good password.
 However, <em>the National Institute of Standards and Technology</em> (NIST) knows what the second best thing is: To make sure you're at least not using a <em>bad</em> password. </p>
 <p>In this notebook, we will go through the rules in <a href="https://pages.nist.gov/800-63-3/sp800-63b.html">NIST Special Publication 800-63B</a> which details what checks a <em>verifier</em> (what the NIST calls a second party responsible for storing and verifying passwords) should perform to make sure users don't pick bad passwords.
 We will go through the passwords of users from a fictional company and use python to flag the users with bad passwords.
 But us being able to do this already means the fictional company is breaking one of the rules of 800-63B:</p>